Corruption in Cuba

-Cuba has suffered from widespread and rampant corruption since the establishment of the Republic of Cuba in 1902.
+Corruption in Cuba is a serious concern.
+Cuba has suffered from widespread corruption since the establishment of the Republic of Cuba in 1902.
 The book Corruption in Cuba states that public ownership resulted in "a lack of identifiable ownership and widespread misuse and theft of state resources... when given opportunity, few citizens hesitate to steal from the government."
 Furthermore, the complex relationship between governmental and economic institutions makes them especially "prone to corruption."

 The question of what causes corruption in Cuba presently and historically continues to be discussed and debated by scholars.
+There are the traditional principles of governance that it inherited from Spain, which was known as a notoriously corrupt regime in its interactions with the New World.
 Jules R. Benjamin suggests that Cuba's corrupt politics were a product of the colonial heritage of Cuban politics and the financial aid provided by the United States that favoured international sugar prices in the late 19th and early 20th centuries.
 Following the Second World War, the level of corruption in Cuba, among many other Latin American and Caribbean countries, was said to have risen significantly.
-Some scholars, such as Eduardo Sáenz Rovner, attribute this to North America's increased involvement in Cuba after the First World War that isolated Cuban workers.
-Cubans were excluded from a large sector of the economy and unable to participate in managerial roles that were taken over by United States employers.
+Some scholars, such as Eduardo Sáenz Rovner, attribute this to North America's increased involvement in Cuba after the First World War, which isolated Cuban workers.
+Cubans were excluded from a large sector of the economy and were unable to participate in managerial roles that were taken over by United States employers.
 Along similar lines, Louis A. Pérez has written that “World War Two created new opportunities for Cuban economic development, few of which, however, were fully realized.
 Funds were used irrationally.
 Corruption and graft increased and contributed in no small part to missed opportunities, but so did mismanagement and miscalculation.”

-Transparency International's 2021 Corruption Perceptions Index gave Cuba a score of 46/100, where 0 indicates that a country is very corrupt and 100 indicates that it is very clean.
-When ranked by score, Cuba ranked 64th out of 180 countries in the Index, where the country ranked 1st is perceived to have the most honest public sector.
+Transparency International's 2024 Corruption Perceptions Index gave Cuba a score of 41 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Cuba ranked 82nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).